raspberrypilearning/3D-scene/en/step_3.md

 --- task ---

-+ What will your scenery look like?
+What will your scenery look like?

 Imagine a stage in the theatre.
 Scenery tends to be made up of anything which in real-life does not move such as a mountainscape with pine trees, a street with houses, a forest with flowers, the moon with rocks, or a bedroom wall with furniture - whatever suits your project best.

-Things which are further away from the audience are smaller and lighter in colour.
-This creates a greater sense of depth and helps to make things more realistic.
+NEW EXAMPLES NEEDED!

-Look at the examples below:
+Look at the examples below.
+Each  project is made up of one backdrop and a number of sprites to create a 3D scene:

 ![Image with sprites and backdrops](images/sprite-backdrop.png)